Academic Policies & Procedures

-A member of the graduate faculty, with a departmental endorsement to chair graduate student committees, will be appointed to chair the student's doctoral advisory committee.
-After some familiarity has been established with the courses and faculty, the student will nominate two additional graduate faculty members to represent the major and minor areas on the advisory committee.
+A member of the Indiana University graduate faculty, with a departmental endorsement to chair graduate student committees, will be appointed to chair the student's doctoral advisory committee.
+After some familiarity has been established with the courses and faculty, the student will nominate two additional Indiana University graduate faculty members to represent the major and minor areas on the advisory committee.
 The committee must include at least one member from outside the major department.
-An Appointment of Advisory Committee Form must be completed and submitted in HPER 115 with signatures of the advisory committee members.
-Paper copies of this form may be obtained in HPER 115 or downloaded online at www.publichealth.indiana.edu/current-students/forms.shtml.
+An Appointment of Advisory Committee Form must be completed and submitted in SPH 115 with signatures of the advisory committee members.
+This form may be downloaded online at www.publichealth.indiana.edu/current-students/forms.shtml.
 Final confirmation of committee representatives is the responsibility of the executive associate dean.
-Information regarding the eligibility of faculty to serve on the doctoral advisory committee is available in the School of Public Health - Bloomington Records Office, HPER 115.
+Information regarding the eligibility of faculty to serve on the doctoral advisory committee is available in the School of Public Health - Bloomington Records Office, SPH Room 115.

 The doctoral advisory committee will work with the student to prepare a "prescription of courses" for the program of studies.
 The prescribed course of study must be approved by the advisory committee and the executive associate dean no later than the eighth week of the second semester of full-time enrollment.
 The advisory committee will be responsible for prescribing course work and writing and evaluating qualifying examinations.
 Requirements for completion of the degree that are not stated in the bulletin must be specified in writing as part of the formal course prescription.

 Question: How many people need to be on my advisory committee?

 Answer: The advisory committee is made up of a minimum of three faculty members.

 Question: What are the membership qualifications for faculty on a doctoral advisory committee?